Adverse Childhood Experiences (ACEs)

 A safe, stable, and nurturing relationship for a developing child is:

-- An emotionally responsive and a supportive person in their life (Someone they can lean on)
+An emotionally responsive and a supportive person in their life (Someone they can lean on)

-- Someone who views them as unique and interesting (Someone who is interested in them)
+Someone who views them as unique and interesting (Someone who is interested in them)

-- Someone who supports their ideas or dreams (Someone who believes in them)
+Someone who supports their ideas or dreams (Someone who believes in them)

-If you are a survivor of childhood ACEs, it is recommended that you find a trauma-informed psychologist who can provide a securely attached, emotionally corrective relationship in which you can process your past, learn the emotional regulation and relationship skills that you may have missed out on, so that you can learn to break the patterns of your upbringing.
+If you are a survivor of childhood trauma, it is recommended that you find a trauma-informed psychologist who can provide a securely attached, emotionally corrective relationship in which you can process your past, learn the emotional regulation and relationship skills that you may have missed out on, so that you can learn to break the patterns of your upbringing.

 Equally, if you are a parent who has experienced ACES or you are the parent of a child who has experienced ACEs, it is equally important to seek professional help to mitigate the effects of this trauma.